acschmit/cryptography/README.md

 THE SOFTWARE.

 ###External Dependencies
-This library is dependent on the following jar files in <a href="http://www.bouncycastle.org" target="_blank">Bouncy Castle Version 1.52</a>
+This library is dependent on the following jar files in <a href="http://www.bouncycastle.org" target="_blank">Bouncy Castle Version 1.52</a> which are included in this project.

 * bcpkix-jdk15on.jar
 * bcprov-jdk15on.jar